 How to Enter

 This challenge is now closed.
-Thanks so much to everyone who entered – check back soon to find out the winners!
+Thanks so much to everyone who entered – you can read the winning poems by following the links at the side of the page.

 This challenge has been developed in partnership with the British Romantic Writing and Environmental Catastrophe project, funded by the Arts and Humanities Research Council and based in the School of English at the University of Leeds.
 For further details, see: http://romanticcatastrophe.leeds.ac.uk